 Thursday, June 16, 2011

-Grand Lake Watershed Coalition
+Grand Lake Watershed Council

-A new group called, Grand Lake o' the Cherokee Watershed Coalition, has started meeting to begin communicating, sharing and planning for the future.
+A new group called, Grand Lake o' the Cherokee Watershed Council, has started meeting to begin communicating, sharing and planning for the future.
 Representatives from Elk River, Shoal Creek (upper and lower), Spring River (Kansas and Missouri) and the Neosho River Basin Watersheds met with Grand Lake Watershed Alliance representatives in Joplin, in April.
 Possible goals and objectives of the group will be discussed at a meeting later this month.
 It is inspirational to be meeting with other watershed enthusiasts.

 Spring River Watershed Partnership -update-